Mirko Grabovac: Managerial career

 Grabovac started coaching in his native Croatia in 2009, taking charge of NK Mosor, replacing Davor Mladina.
 He then joined NK Imotski in the same year, and coached them for 3 years.
 He then returned to Mosor and coached them for a further 4 years.
 He was named manager of NK Omiš in June 2015 and was sacked in October 2016.

 He succeeded Dragutin Ćelić at Junak Sinj in March 2017, but was dismissed as manager of Junak in January 2018 and also in early 2018, Grabovac was announced as the new head coach of his former club Warriors, this would mark his return to his former adopted nation in a footballing capacity since he renounced his Singaporean citizenship.
-The appointment was met with disapproval by Singaporean footballing fans and communities because of his citizenship affair stated above.
+The appointment was met with disapproval by Singaporean footballing fans and communities because of his citizenship issue.
 He received his permit to coach Warriors from the authorities in March 2018.
-His time with Warriors were a disappointing one, finishing in fifth position out of nine in the 2019 Singapore Premier League.
-His contract were not renewed beyond that season.
+His time with Warriors was a disappointing one, finishing in fifth position out of nine in the 2019 Singapore Premier League.
+His contract was not renewed beyond the season.